Your Vacation Guide to Northwest Florida

 Florida's Panhandle is renowned for outdoor adventure, family fun, and its stunningly white beaches.
 Stretching from Pensacola to Apalachicola, it promises history, charm, a multitude of activities, and an abundance of smiles.

 Its waterfront isn’t the center of industry it was in the mid-19th century, but some of the brick warehouses once devoted to cotton production remain – shop for clothing and other gift items at Grady Market for a taste – and the river’s influence is ever-present.
-Oyster boats run in place of cotton-laden steamboats.
-Shrimp and blue crab are tasty here, too.
+Fishing boats run in place of cotton-laden steamboats, and hrimp and blue crab are tasty here.
 Though the town boasts more than 900 historic sites, it’s an easy walk among most of them.

 Rivers run near it – the Chipola to the west, the Apalachicola to the east.
 Grab a paddle, or a tube, to glimpse limestone bluffs and experience area shoals – a particularly adventuresome one along the Chipola River Canoe Trail is known as “Look and Tremble Falls.”
 Venture into history at Florida's Panhandle Pioneer Settlement, an impressive collection of original and replica structures featuring 19th-century log cabins, a farmhouse and a school.
 The working farm here produces sugar cane and its own syrup, and annual quilt shows and peanut boils capture the essence of Northwest Florida.